mitrefccace/busylightapi/README.md

 ### Building

-* From the busylightapi project, export BusyLightGUI, BusyLightAD, or lightserver as a runnable JAR file
+* From the busylightapi project, export BusyLightGUI or lightserver as a runnable JAR file
   * Select *Package required libraries into generated JAR*
-  * Name it BusyLightGUI.jar, BusyLightAD.jar, or lightserver.jar
+  * Name it BusyLightGUI.jar or lightserver.jar
 * If you just want the executables, see the _exe_ folder

 ### Running